 The COBRA enrollment deadline is 60 days following the date of a qualifying event or the date on which you receive notice from WageWorks, whichever is later.

-Upon your end of employment, HR notifies UMR (health coverage), Arkansas Blue Cross Blue Shield (dental coverage) and/or Superior Vision to cancel your coverage effective the last day of the month in which you terminate employment if your final check is large enough to cover your insurance premiums.
-If your final check is not large enough to cover your insurance premiums, your coverage will end effective with your termination date.
+Upon your end of employment, HR notifies UMR (health coverage), Arkansas Blue Cross Blue Shield (dental coverage) and/or Superior Vision to cancel your coverage effective your last day of employment.

 HR notifies the university's COBRA administrator, WageWorks, that you left university employment.
 WageWorks contacts you about your rights to continue your coverage under COBRA.
 You have 60 days to contact WageWorks and elect to continue with COBRA coverage from whichever date is later: